-When asked where he would label his least favorite stop on his tour, Matt had a difficult time at first coming up with an answer.
-In fear of sounding cliché, he genuinely talked about how he really loves this country and feels there are so many beautiful things to see and so many small towns to explore.
+When asked where he would label his least favorite stop on his tour, Matt had a difficult time at first.
+In fear of sounding cliché, he genuinely talked about how he really loves this country.
+He feels there are so many beautiful things to see and so many small towns to explore.
 When pressed just a bit, however, he noted his least favorite stay was likely in Dayton, Ohio….not because it was a terrible place to stay, but more because it was older and more industrial and had little to offer in the way of exploration.
 He also only spent two of the five weeks there with the show.

 HIS TIME ON THE SAVANNA

 I then asked my dear friend about the roles he has been able to undertake in his current production.
 Matt has understudied for Simba and Banzai and is a regular in the ensemble.
 He also plays “swing,” which is typically an individual who stays off stage, but is ready to jump in at a moment’s notice should an actor in any track (or role) fall ill, get hurt and become unable to perform.
 He knows approximately 14 ensemble tracks in the production between the Broadway Company and National Tour.
 He also knows how to manipulate various puppets and can take on such roles as the wildebeest, rhino, antelope and elephant.
 At the time of our interview, he was working in the elephant track, a costume that weighs approximately 107 lbs.

 The heaviest individual costume is that worn by Pumba, whose costume is approximately 148 lbs and designed like a backpack.
 One of the more intricate individual costumes is worn by Scar, approximately 45 lbs and made out of leather.
 It also has mechanics (motors) as a part of its design.
 (Correction, 04/19/17: “Pumbaa’s” costume weighs 48 lbs, not 148 lbs.
 That makes quite a bit of difference!
 Yikes!)